jasny/error-handler/README.md

 }, true);
 ```

-Use `true` as second argument clears the output buffer before calling your function.
+Use `true` as second argument of `onFatalError` to the output buffer before calling your function.

 ## Combine with other error handlers

 Using the error logger might lose backtrace information that other error handlers can pick up.
 Jasny Error Handler
 will always call the previous error handler, including the PHP internal error handler for non-thrown errors.

-When using [Rollbar](https://rollbar.com/) you could use the Rollbar handler for Monolog, however instead you'll get a
+When using [Rollbar](https://rollbar.com/) you should not use the Rollbar handler for Monolog.
+By using Rollbar's own error
-better error report if you use Rollbar's own error handler:
+handler, you'll get better error reports:

 ```php
 use Jasny\ErrorHandler;